google/oboe/docs/FullGuide.md

 For a blocking read or write that transfers the specified number of frames, set timeoutNanos greater than zero.
 For a non-blocking call, set timeoutNanos to zero.
 In this case the result is the actual number of frames transferred.

+Attempting to open a low latency output stream without an audio callback (with the intent to use writes) may result in a non low latency stream.

+For low latency performance, *set an audio callback*, which runs in a high priority thread.

 When you read input, you should verify the correct number of frames was read.
 If not, the buffer might contain unknown data that could cause an